gbohner/Docker-DataScience/README.md

+Note - currently work in progress as of 29 Mar 2019, use at your own risk.
+Stable version expected mid-April.

 # Docker data science server for safe havens

 This repository implements a single-machine, single-container docker data science setup for small collaborative teams, intended to run within a secure environment.